meashiri/ctf-writeups/gh-pages/content/posts/202305-HeroCTF/index.md

     mode = "AES/ECB/PKCS5Padding"
 ```

-Plugging these strings into Cyberchef to get the flag.
+Plug these strings into Cyberchef to get the flag.

 ![](2023-05-15-21-03-13.png)